wangzhenj321/CSharp-Manual/using-directive-and-namespace.md

 	```c#
 	using static System.Math;
 	```
 - To create an alias for a namespace or a type.
-This is called a using alias directive.
+This is called a *using alias directive*.
 	```c#
 	using Project = PC.MyCompany.Project;
 	```
+The `using` keyword is also used to create using statements, which help ensure that IDisposable objects such as files and fonts are handled correctly.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyMTE3Njc5NF19
+eyJoaXN0b3J5IjpbOTAxOTc2MzM3XX0=
 -->